TamerKaratekin/shahi-chess-shatranj-font/README.md

 ## 💬 Contact

-For licensing questions or usage permissions:
+To share your comments or support our chess art and AI education projects:

 **Tamer Karatekin**
 DeepSeaChess LLC
 www.deepseachess.com/shahi
 www.shahimasterset.com
+www.linkedin.com/in/tamerkaratekin/

 ---